SamLovesHoneyWater/trading-agent/README.md

 You're good to go!
 Run ```python src/main.py``` to test it on your paper trade account!

-Disclaimer: This code is currently only tested on toy examples, and uses a dummy strategy (see line 131 in src/tradingModule.py).
-DO NOT trade real money with it!

 ## Explanations

 Currently, we have a toy price generator that gradually increases the price of toy tickers.